mathavamoorthi/tailwind-nextjs-starter-blog/ADMIN_AUTHENTICATION_SETUP.md

 - **Production**: Use secure HTTP-only cookies instead of localStorage
 - **HTTPS**: Always use HTTPS in production for Basic Authentication
 - **Strong Passwords**: Use strong, unique passwords for admin accounts
+- **GitHub Tokens**: Use fine-grained personal access tokens with minimal permissions

 ## Example Configuration